Feb 17, 2022 SA Blog Team

 Next, let’s think about One-dimensional Quality.
 One-dimensional Quality is often said to correspond to the functionality of a product, such as specifications and design.

 One-dimensional Quality is the next step after achieving must-be quality, and it is a quality element that we should be aware of and focus on.
-However, it is difficult to say what can be improved in products and services to increase the customer satisfaction within a limited budget and conditions, as it varies from industry to industry and company to company.
+However, it is difficult to say what can be improved in products and services to increase customer satisfaction within a limited budget and conditions, as it varies from industry to industry and company to company.

-If we talk about the negative image of "offshore development as mentioned above, we can see that there are many ways to get rid of it, but it is not enough to achieve only Must-be Quality, but it is also essential to raise customer satisfaction in the next stage, which is One-dimensional Quality.
+If we talk about the negative image of “offshore development as mentioned above, we can see that there are many ways to get rid of it, but it is not enough to achieve only Must-be Quality; it is also essential to raise customer satisfaction in the next stage, which is One-dimensional Quality.

 Attractive Quality leads to further added value

 The third, Attractive Quality, is an approach that aims to add more value.
 In fact, in order to build a more trusted relationship with customers as a business partner, it is a big step to pursue such “I don’t mind if I don’t have it, but it would be nice to have it” quality.
 Taking the field of offshore development as an example, if you are recognized by your customers as “a partner who builds easy-to-use systems and applications with good UI and UX,” you will usually be regarded as a good development vendor.

 In any case, if you can provide such added business value, it will be highly valued by customers as a development vendor that assures Attractive Quality.
 In order to achieve this, it is necessary to review the relationship with the customer so that you can propose the next improvement while being sensitive to the challenges your customers face.
 In other words, it is essential to build a stronger relationship with customers, not just as a development vendor, but as both a development vendor and a business partner.